Python-10/CrimeReport/README.md

 full_data_final.csv: file includes all data from all the 50 universities;
 full_data_VAWA.csv: file includes VAWA crime data of 50 universities;
 city_data_final.csv: file includes all the data about city crime from web scraping;
-city_plot.csv: average city crime by years, used to plot the comparison graph of universities vs. cities University_location.csv: created by merge json file got from API, show the latitude and longitude of Universities
+city_plot.csv: average city crime by years, used to plot the comparison graph of universities vs. cities;
+University_location.csv: created by merge json file got from API, show the latitude and longitude of Universities